JordanRuetz/UofTEats/deliverables/iteration-02.plan.md

 #### Roles & responsibilities

 Product Manager: Finnbarr
 * Responible for knowing the roadmap of our project, making sure the we are accomplishing enough so that we finish on time.
 Also responsible for feature definition, choosing which features are most important in our app and what we should not include based on our project goals.
+Filmed and voiced demo video to present current state of the app and outline general value to users.

 Scrum Master: Jordan
 * Responsible for making sure the team follows processes and improving the process in order to make the team more effective.
 Responsible for helping anyone with obstacles such as merge conflicts and responsibility uncertainty by communicating with them and calling meetings as necessary.
 Also works with the product manager to make sure the backlog is in good shape.